 -

-Merton's final address as novice master before his permanent move to the hermitage, August 20, 1965 This excerpt is from Merton's final address as novice master before his permanent move to the hermitage.
+Excerpt from Merton's final address as novice master before his permanent move to the hermitage, August 20, 1965 This excerpt is from Merton's final address as novice master before his permanent move to the hermitage.
 Beginning in April 1962 Thomas Merton's lectures to the novices, and then later to the community, were recorded.
 Merton describes "a life without care."